learn-co-curriculum/phase-4-restful-routing-conventions/README.md

 1. You fill out the form on the 'New Newsletter' page and click submit.

-2. Data concerning you, your newsletter content, and any additional information such as media items is sent to the application server.
+2. Data concerning you as the author, your newsletter content, and any additional information such as media items is sent to the application server.

-3. The server interprets the information, recognizes that the request is for a new newsletter, generates the new record in the database, and performs myriad background tasks (updating the newsletter counter, possibly sending notification emails, etc).
+3. The server interprets the information, recognizes that the request is for a new newsletter, generates the new record in the database, and performs background tasks (updating the newsletter counter, possibly sending notification emails, etc).